 I love the stars.
 Not as in “Dancing with . . .” or in Hollywood or Washington DC.
 I mean the stars in the heavens.
 The night sky in rural Vermont where I grew up, far from the glare of urban lights, was a source of endless wonder and entertainment.
 Part of the attraction of the stars was their sheer beauty and mystery, providing a glimpse of light-years past history; this was heightened by my love of the stories of Greek mythology.
 So many of the mythological heroes and heroines are up there—Cassiopeia, Gemini, Hercules, Leda the Swan, Pegasus, Andromeda, Orion (my favorite).
 I had a National Geographic star map of the Northern Hemisphere on my bedroom wall that showed the constellations in the night sky, traced from star to star as in the beloved dot-to-dot books of my earliest memories.
 I learned that, because of the tilt of the Earth, some of my favorite Northern Hemisphere constellations (like the Big and Little Dippers) could never be seen in the Southern Hemisphere and that folks “down under” got to see constellations (like the Southern Cross) that I would never see in Vermont.
-We never had a telescope, but I spent many nights looking at the stars through my Dad’s hunting binoculars.
+We never had a telescope (My First Telescope), but I spent many nights looking at the stars through my Dad’s hunting binoculars.

 In the first scene of John Patrick Shanley’s Pulitzer Prize winning play Doubt, Father Brendan Flynn begins his Sunday homily by asking “What do you do when you’re not sure?”
 He then tells the story of the sole survivor of a shipwreck, a sailor who finds himself floating with a few salvaged provisions in the middle of the ocean on a raft he’s lashed together from floating spars.
 Using his nautical training, he looks toward the night sky and reads the stars, sets a course for home, and falls asleep.
 But clouds roll in and block the stars for the next twenty nights.
 As his provisions dwindle, as thirst and starvation threaten, he begins to have doubts.
 Is he still on course?
 Did he set his bearings correctly in the first place?
 Was his reading of the stars accurate enough to get him home?
 Or is he doomed to a slow and lonely death in the middle of an unfriendly sea?